pcg79/Reminders-Addon/README.md

 ## TODO

+* Look into changing reminder checks to event/timer-based instead of on addon load.
 * Implement "not equal to" operation
 * Initially sort the reminder list by some order
 * Allow specific recipes/spells condition